 The class number k(G) of a group G is the number of conjugacy classes of G. In 1903, Landau proved in [Lan03] that for every n \in \mathbb{N}, there are only finitely many finite groups with exactly n conjugacy classes.
-The SmallClassNr package provides access to the finite groups with class number at most 14.
-These groups were classified in the following papers:
+Thus, it is possible to classify finite groups according to their class number.

 k(G) \leq 5, by Miller in [Mil11] and independently by Burnside in [Bur11]